Substance Abuse and Addiction Treatment Resources in Rochester

 Rochester Drug & Alcohol Rehab, Detox & Treatment Resources

 The epidemic of substance abuse is destroying the lives of many individuals and families.
 Substances like heroin, cocaine and marijuana are wreaking havoc, and prescription drugs like oxycodone, Valium and Adderall are easily abused.
 If you suffer from substance use disorder, however, you do not need to despair.
-Help is on the way.
+Help is available.
+Recognizing and admitting you’re no longer in control of your condition is an admirable first step.
+Keep going.

 You’re not alone in this struggle.